Please note that I am not taking on new clients until May 2020

-I am a qualified person centred counsellor and a registered member (083879) of the British Association for Counselling and Psychotherapy (BACP).
+I am an accredited person centred counsellor and a registered member (083879) of the British Association for Counselling and Psychotherapy (BACP).
 My specialisms are: bereavement and loss; cancer counselling; counselling for trauma or loss during pregnancy or birth.
 Mindfulness is a useful tool for helping clients to be present and in the moment.
 We tend to either live in the past or project onto the future and if we are to bring about any change, we need to start with the now.

 I am based near Halesworth in North Suffolk, East Anglia offering short or longer term counselling, Please contact me via my contact form to set up an appointment or for any questions you may have.

 I work privately as a full time counsellor and for two charities: Big C cancer charity (at the James Paget Hospital, Gorleston); Petals charity (Pregnancy Expectations and Trauma and Loss Society, at Ipswich Hospital) and in private practice.
 Previously I worked in the Defence and Aerospace industry for 15 years, including a period of commissioned service with the Royal Air Force.
 I understand the pressures of working in fast paced, demanding environments, whilst striving to maintain a work-life balance constantly juggling various commitments and responsibilities.

 How did I get here?
 I was unfulfilled and searching for something.
 I’d lost my creativity, passion, imagination and spirituality consequently I led a sterile, institutionalised and robotic existence basically going through life on auto-pilot, frustrated and very bored.
 I enrolled on a course and what started out to be self development evolved into therapeutic counselling training.
 After years of commitment, hard work, facing and embracing my fears, I ‘woke up’ feeling alive, empowered and in control of my own life.
 Through creative exploration, meditation and the application of mindfulness ’something’ was re-awoken and now I live life rather than simply exist!